lhervier/dom-spring/README.md

 You can store your FreeMarker templates in a "template" folder, at the root of your plugin (don't forget to export it in the "build" tab of the plugin.xml), and static files in a "static" folder.

-I wrote a set of beans to access the notes context.
-You can @Autowired them as usual :
+I wrote a NotesContext bean to access the notes context.
+You can @Autowired it as usual and access its methods :

-- UserSession : A lotus.domino.Session object that is opened using the current user credentials.
+- getUserSession() : Returns a lotus.domino.Session object that is opened using the current user credentials.
-- UserDatabase : A lotus.domino.Database object that points to the current database.
+- getUserDatabase() : Returns a lotus.domino.Database object that points to the current database.
   Beware that if you are accessing the servlet outside of a database context, this object will NOT be null.
-But its "isAvailable()" method will return false.
-- ServerSession: Same thing as UserSession, but session is opened as the server.
+- getServerSession(): Same thing as getUserSession(), but session is opened as the server.
-- ServerDatabase: Same as UserDatabase, but current database is opened as the server.
+- getServerDatabase(): Same as getUserDatabase(), but current database is opened as the server.
-- UserRoles: This is a simple ArrayList<String> that contains the current user roles on the current database.
+- getUserRoles(): This is a simple ArrayList<String> that contains the current user roles on the current database.
 If current database does not exists, the list will be empty.

 ## Inject properties from notes.ini